top of page

 Click on image for project trailer

+Work In Progress.
 Contact: gordon@pupcs.org

-It’s not my first time handling ashes, I know they don’t “scatter,” they’re heavy, clump, and stick.
-Why use language to portray death as an act of “passing away” or scattering – as opposed to grief calcifying into a maybe unwanted thing you must carry?
-But also, why pretend we don’t want to carry something even if it’s only memory or DNA or a photographed corpse or an eternal flame printed on a non- compostable bag?
-How long are remains still who you loved?
-Who is mourning for?
-Who heals?
-Do you want to heal?
+One by one I took my parents ashes to the ocean.
+I already knew ashes don’t ‘scatter,’ they’re heavy, and they clump and stick.
+Why use language to portray death as an act of ‘passing away’ or scattering – as opposed to grief maybe calcifying into something you must carry?
+But also, why pretend we don’t want to carry something even if it’s only a brooch or ribbon or memory or DNA or an eternal flame printed on a non- compostable bag?
+Via research into 20th century diminishment of death and dying ritual (motorized hearses erase procession, Coco Channel dilutes widow’s weeds with ‘the little black dress’) CONDOLENCE asks who contemporary death and dying practices actually comfort and how can we mourn in modernity?”

 bottom of page